subhayu99/bike_sharing_project_with_NN/README.md

 # Bike-Sharing-Prediction-with-NeuralNet

-Developed as coursework for Udacity "Deep Learning Fundamentals" Nanodegree.
+Developed as coursework for Udacity "Deep Learning" Nanodegree.
 In this project, I built a neural network to predict daily bike rental ridership.

 ## Further Explanation